-So I’ve heard that LCHF is the punk rock of nutrition.
-Rebellious, curious, defiant, political, not afraid, and ‘alternative’.
-Yet in reality it is mild mannered scientists that are simply trying to correct decades of poor science and ill advice.
+Is low-carb and keto the punk rock of nutrition?
+Rebellious, curious, defiant, political, not afraid, and 'alternative'.
+Yet in reality, it is mild-mannered scientists that are simply trying to correct decades of poor science and ill advice.

-I’m no activist, but I want to know (as do the thousands following) who makes the nutrition policies and how can we ensure they’re being revised and updated.
-The science has been around for decades so why are the guidelines not changing?
+I'm no activist, but I want to know (as do the thousands following) who makes the nutrition policies and how can we ensure they're being revised and updated.
+Science has been around for decades so why are the guidelines not changing?

 Recently the world's first Low Carb High Fat Health Summit was held in South Africa.
 It has been an unparalleled success, with 16 of the worlds leading experts.
 Professors, doctors, scientists, researchers, surgeons, and dieticians.